kepingwang/leetcode-notes/notes.md

 ****
 ## Algorithms

+### Sorting Algorithms:

+Can you implement merge sort and quick sort?

+**Heap Sort:** Can be done O(nlog(n)) totally in-place, but has poor locality, bad cache performance.

+<a name="CountingSort"></a>
+**Counting Sort**:
+Based on keys between a specific range.
+It works by counting the number of objects having distinct key values, then doing some arithmetic to calculate the position of each object in the output sentence.

+### Geometric Search:
 <a name="SweepLine"></a>
 **Sweep Line**:
 Store left and right ends of line segments together, and sort these critical points.